 - Use their hands more effectively – they will enjoy reaching out and grasping things.

 - Make sounds like “da-da” or “ba-ba”.

 - Babble in a way that mimics adult intonation but without using real words.

-She may also start to develop separation anxiety and cry if you leave the room.
-This is just a demonstration of her strong attachment to you.
+They may also start to develop separation anxiety and cry if you leave the room.
+This is just a demonstration of their strong attachment to you.
 The main things to remember are that separation anxiety is very common (and completely normal) and that, for the vast majority of babies, it will go away in time.

-While breast milk or formula milk will still be your baby’s main source of nutrients at the beginning, as she eats more solids, she will probably start to take less milk.
+While breast milk or formula milk will still be your baby’s main source of nutrients at the beginning, as they eat more solids, they will probably start to take less milk.
 Babies do, however, need to be fed either breast milk or formula milk until they are one year old.
 You can introduce water to your baby’s diet but avoid fruit juices or sugary drinks .
 These can fill your baby up so she doesn’t get hungry for more nutritious foods.